Vihervaara/eClusterer/README.md

 # CITATION OF eCLUSTERER:
-To cite the eClusterer and see verification of MYC and EMB super-enhancer in dog:
+To cite the eClusterer or eCluster coordinates and verification of MYC and EMB super-enhancers in dog:

 Himanen SV, Rabenius A, Aktay S, Tekoniemi J, Vihervaara A (2025).
 Transcriptional architecture and Pol II regulation at promoters, enhancers, and enhancer clusters in Canis lupus familiaris.